Authentic Lutheran Worship in Lexington

 Knowing that God offers very real gifts to his family through the Divine Service, we would encourage children of all ages to worship with their families.
 Jesus encouraged his disciples to have faith like a child, and there is much that we can learn from the simple way that our children worship alongside us.
 Check out an article on this topic here.

 In the narthex you will find bags of quiet toys for your children to enjoy during worship.
 There are also children’s worship bulletins available weekly with activities for older children to use.
-We do offer a nursery during the 10:30am service for children under 4 years of age.
 We also have children’s messages on the first and third Sundays of the month.

 It is no surprise to us that kids are squirmy and occasionally loud and distracting.
 This is a natural side effect of worshiping with all the generations of God’s family together.
 If you choose to step out to let a louder tantrum pass, please come back when it’s over.
+There is a cry room in the rear of the sanctuary for these occasions.
 If anyone turns to look and see what’s going on, please know that it is not in judgement but loving interest.
 Our family loves to see the little ones who worship with us.